eltociear/DB-GPT-1/README.md

 ## Modules

-The description of files included in each module is shown below (click corresponding links to view detailed instructions).
+The description of each component (click links to view detailed instructions).

 | Module              | Description                                                  |